patchell/Action65/README.txt

 	Hopefully, in the future I will find a way to fix this conflict.

+March 19, 2025
+Ego bruised again.
+I thought I had a really cleaver and elegant grammar for an assembler, but alas, it was not to be so.
+I finally realized it would take at least two lookaheads ll(2),  to accomplish my goal.
+So I simplified the grammar a bit, which I find ugly, but it only requires one lookahead.
+I had burned up too many hours trying to do something as simples as having a label on a line of code, but the way I was doing it I could never get around the ambiguities.

 March 14, 2025
 A bit of a battle, but I am back where I was 3 weeks ago after I ran into the "Major Boo-boo".
 Fixed the Boo-Boo